pintman/mmsnake/README.md

 ## Starting

 Enter `make run_engine` to start the server and `make console` to start an example visualisation on the console.

+Other targets are specified in [Makefile](Makefile).

 ## Deploying